 A factor that could potentially negatively influenced attitudes toward vaccination is gender.
 As already seen in many studies, being a woman increases the chances of having a negative vaccination readiness.
 It could be assumed that because vaccination reaction as well as allergic reaction are more likely to occur in women, that they are hesitant about vaccination.
 Also, the later recommendation to get vaccinated for pregnant and breastfeeding women from the Standing Committee on Vaccination (STIKO), which was published during the study period, could be a reason for a lower vaccination readiness in women.

 The attitude towards politics can be also identified as an influencing factor for vaccination readiness.
-The results in the bivariate model show that people who would vote for the AFD (alternative for Germany, right wing party) in the next Sunday election have a significantly lower vaccination readiness.
+The results in the bivariate model show that people who would vote for the AFD (alternative for Germany, right wing party) show a significantly lower propensity to vaccinate in next Sunday's elections.
 The AFD is known for being a party critical of vaccination which could be reflected in their voters.
 Being critical against health care system/organizations influenced vaccination readiness.
-Especially the poor prepareness for a pandemic and mistakes in pandemic policy may have weakened the public confidence.
+Especially the In particular, poor prepareness for a pandemic and mistakes in pandemic policy have weakened the public confidence.

 An important role in vaccination readiness plays the factor of how and where information about SARS-CoV-2 and its´ vaccination are searched for.
-An active search for information and the sources of information chosen are deliberate, This why the probability of false knowledge could be increased and therefore a negative attitude towards vaccination could grow.
+An active search for information and the sources of information chosen are deliberate.
+This is why the probability of false knowledge could be increased and therefore a negative attitude towards vaccination could grow.
 Strong need for information and deliberation are not associated with better numerical understanding and the ability to handle and understand information and findings well is not automatically associated with an active seeking.
 In this context, the results of this survey on having an increasingly negative vaccination readiness if someone is searching for information more than two times a week can be discussed.
 Furthermore, if the chosen information source is newspapers, the negative vaccination readiness decreases.
 The medium Newspaper has been described as local/regional, national, international newspaper as well as yellow press.
 No so-called alternative newspaper were included, which is why the probability of false information on SARS-CoV-2 should be low.
 A positive effect on vaccination readiness may also be shown if a person has already had positive vaccination experiences, as shown in the results show for people who have already received a vaccination against rubella.

-The results of the COVIMO study - COVID -19 Vaccination Rate Monitoring in Germany, describe that individuals with school and vocational qualifications that include upper secondary and post-secondary non-tertiary education (e.g., (specialized) university entrance qualification and apprenticeship training, completion of a 2- or 3-year course of education) have a lower propensity to be vaccinated.
+The results of the COVIMO study – COVID -19 Vaccination Rate Monitoring in Germany, describe that individuals with school and vocational qualifications that include upper secondary and post-secondary non-tertiary education (e.g., (specialized) university entrance qualification and apprenticeship training, completion of a 2- or 3-year course of education) have a lower propensity to be vaccinated.
 The same results can be seen in this study.
 People whose highest educational attainment is industrial training (“beruflich-betriebliche Ausbildung“) are more likely to have lower vaccination readiness.

 A higher negative vaccination readiness of people with a net income of more than 1500 € is seen in the survey.
 A reason for this association could be, that most of the study population are students.
 Students have an average monthly income of about 1000€, that’s why they are not included in the described group.
-Because of the population sample, which has a high rate of younger people and students, it can be assumed, that this population group is more likely to live in shared apartments. and therefore, live with at least one other person in one household.
+Because of the population sample, which has a high rate of younger people and students, it can be assumed, that this population group is more likely to live in shared apartments and therefore, live with at least one other person in one household.